arhimenez/ChatAppC/Client-Side/README.md

     (using 2-dim array and not an array of pointers because im limiting the length of a lines to the size of the client window) after doing that, need to change 'DrawText()' function as needed (as it seems adding a for loop, iterating over the number of lines, and inserting each row to TTF function)

-*   create a clickable button to send message the message onward to the server -> initilizing DrawButton(), ButtonLogic(). (sockets used in Button Logic)
+*   create a clickable button to send the message onward to the server -> initilizing DrawButton(), ButtonLogic(). (sockets used in Button Logic)